cnpryer/huak/README.md

     test             Test Python code.
     update           Update dependencies added to the project.* version          Display the version of the project.

+    # ~ Experimental ~

+    fix              Apply auto-fixing to your Python code.** audit            Check for just vulnerable dependencies or check everything including license compatibility with
+                     your dependencies.**
+    doc              Auto-generate docs for your Python project.**
 ```
 _"*" indicates incomplete first-pass but planned for PoC_

+_"**" indicates incomplete first-pass but planned for 0.1.x_

 ## Documentation